Skip to content

 • Force a roaming indicator: gsm voice roaming, and put the data connection into searching: gsm data searching.

-• Change the network technology and watch the status bar: gsm data lte versus gsm data gprs.
+• Change the network technology and watch the status bar: network speed lte versus network speed gprs.
 Confirm with gsm status.

 • Watch the AT traffic: start the emulator with emulator -avd <name> -verbose, and add -debug modem to log every AT command line the modem handles (the driver wires VERBOSE_CHECK(modem) into android_telephony_debug_modem).